RSVP for our public forum in Groton (March 2018)

-Rhode Island's Block Island Wind Farm has made offshore wind a reality in New England.
-Massachusetts has grabbed the lead with a request for proposals and a strong commitment to procuring offshore wind energy in the coming decade.
-New York, Maryland and New Jersey, are all close on its heels and moving quickly to grab a share of the wind energy from permitted areas in federal waters along the eastern seaboard.
+The Block Island Wind Farm in Rhode Island has made offshore wind a reality in the Northeast.
+Other states in the region – from Massachusetts to Maryland – are now moving quickly to grab a share of the wind energy from permitted areas in federal waters along the eastern seaboard.

-But where is Connecticut?
-Connecticut has lagged its neighboring states in making offshore wind an integral part of its long-term energy and economic development strategies.
-The state's draft Comprehensive Energy Strategy (July 2017) essentially dismissed the potential of offshore wind.
+While Connecticut has lagged its neighboring states in making offshore wind an integral part of its long-term energy and economic development strategies, the CT DEEP issued a request for proposals in January 2018 for up to 240 MW of offshore wind.

 The Roundtable's September 2017 forum on offshore wind was co-sponsored by the Acadia Center, the CT Port Authority and the Greater Hartford-New Britain Building and Construction Trades Council, and it was hosted by IBEW Local 90.
 We gathered 130+ endorsements on our statement urging that offshore wind be integrated into the state's climate and energy strategies.